Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 (4) Cryptoassets business.

 These operations are not independent, but rather function as one, mutually and organically, and exert synergies that allow for the creation of greater corporate value.
 Internet-related technologies develop at an extremely rapid pace and, accordingly, industry standards and customer needs also change rapidly.
-GMO believes that, with respect to GMO’s management, it is indispensable for such management to understand: the specialized nature of its operations described above, management know-how based on a high degree of expertise related to its Internet-related services, as well as the relationships among the stakeholders, such as GMO’s personnel who have the techniques and skills necessary to cope with technical innovations, the entities of GMO group that carry out their business within the company group, united as one, organically, its trading partners and clients.
+The Company believes that, with respect to our management, it is indispensable for such management to understand: the specialized nature of its operations described above, management know-how based on a high degree of expertise related to its Internet-related services, as well as the relationships among the stakeholders, such as the Company’s personnel who have the techniques and skills necessary to cope with technical innovations, the entities of GMO Internet Group that carry out their business within the company group, united as one, organically, its trading partners and clients.

-We believe that without such an understanding of GMO’s operations, it will become difficult to grasp the corporate value of GMO fully, and, it is extremely important that for purposes of our shareholders evaluating a Large-Scale Purchase by a Large-Scale Purchaser, our shareholders not only be given information by the Large-Scale Purchaser, but also the assessments and opinions of GMO’s Board of Directors—which fully understands the specialized nature of GMO’s operations—concerning the proposed Large-Scale Purchase.
+We believe that without such an understanding of the Company’s operations, it will become difficult to grasp the corporate value of the Company fully, and, it is extremely important that for purposes of our shareholders evaluating a Large-Scale Purchase by a Large-Scale Purchaser, our shareholders not only be given information by the Large-Scale Purchaser, but also the assessments and opinions of our Board of Directors—which fully understands the specialized nature of the Company’s operations—concerning the proposed Large-Scale Purchase.

-Operating along the lines of this thinking, GMO’s Board of Directors believes that it will contribute to the common interests of GMO shareholders to draw up a set of rules concerning Large-Scale Purchases of GMO shares (hereinafter referred to as the “Large-Scale Purchase Rules”), to collect and provide information that is necessary and sufficient for our shareholders to assess the Large-Scale Purchase, and thereafter to formulate and disclose the opinion of the Board of Directors after assessing and reviewing such information.
-GMO’s Board of Directors will require any prospective Large-Scale Purchaser to comply with the Large-Scale Purchase Rules.
-In a case where a Large-Scale Purchaser does not comply with the Large-Scale Purchase Rules, or a case where it is judged that a Large-Scale Purchase carried out pursuant to the Large-Scale Purchase Rules would have the effect of seriously harming the common interests of GMO shareholders, GMO’s Board of Directors will be in a position to take certain countermeasures that it judges to be appropriate at that point.
+Operating along the lines of this thinking, our Board of Directors believes that it will contribute to the common interests of our shareholders and our corporate value to draw up a set of rules concerning Large-Scale Purchases of the Company shares (hereinafter referred to as the “Large-Scale Purchase Rules”), to collect and provide information that is necessary and sufficient for our shareholders to assess the Large-Scale Purchase, and thereafter to formulate and disclose the opinion of the Board of Directors after assessing and reviewing such information.
+Our Board of Directors will require any prospective Large-Scale Purchaser to comply with the Large-Scale Purchase Rules.
+In a case where a Large-Scale Purchaser does not comply with the Large-Scale Purchase Rules, a case where it is judged that a Large-Scale Purchase carried out pursuant to the Large-Scale Purchase Rules would have the effect of seriously harming the common interests of our shareholders and our corporate value, or a case where invoking the countermeasures is approved by the shareholders at the shareholders' meeting, our Board of Directors will be in a position to take certain countermeasures that it judges to be appropriate at that point.

-The ratio of the number of shares owned by Masatoshi Kumagai Office, Inc., the largest shareholder of GMO, is 31.54% as of December 31, 2019.
-The ratio of the number of shares owned by Masatoshi Kumagai, one of our large shareholders, is 10.11% as of that the same date.
-These shareholders are building a good relationship with GMO as stable shareholders.
+The ratio of the number of shares owned by Masatoshi Kumagai Office, Inc., the largest shareholder of the Company, is 33.46% as of December 31, 2022.
+The ratio of the number of shares owned by Masatoshi Kumagai, one of our large shareholders, is 8.42% as of that the same date.
+These shareholders are building a good relationship with the Company as stable shareholders.
 As of now, they are not subject to the Policy.
-However, there are no contracts, etc., for these shareholders to continue to hold the GMO shares, so the possibility cannot be denied that the ratio of the number of shares owned by these shareholders may decline and the liquidity of GMO shares may increase in the future due to circumstances relating to these shareholders or GMO’s capital policy, etc. There are no other significant large shareholders, and GMO shares are widely distributed and held by institutional investors, financial institutions, individuals, etc. We believe that the Policy is necessary because a Large-Scale Purchase may occur in the future that could significantly impair the common interests of GMO shareholders and GMO’s corporate value.
+However, there are no contracts, etc., for these shareholders to continue to hold the Company shares, so the possibility cannot be denied that the ratio of the number of shares owned by these shareholders may decline and the liquidity of the Company shares may increase in the future due to circumstances relating to these shareholders or the Company’s capital policy, etc. There are no other significant large shareholders, and the Company shares are widely distributed and held by institutional investors, financial institutions, individuals, etc. We believe that the Policy is necessary because a Large-Scale Purchase may occur in the future that could significantly impair the common interests of our shareholders and our corporate value.

 2.Outline of the Large-Scale Purchase Rules

-The Large-Scale Purchase Rules require that before carrying out a Large-Scale Purchase, a Large-Scale Purchaser provide necessary and sufficient information to GMO’s Board of Directors, and that a Large-Scale Purchaser be permitted to commence a Large-Scale Purchase only after a period that has been set aside for GMO’s Board of Directors to assess and evaluate the Large-Scale Purchase based on the information above.
-The outline of the Large-Scale Purchase Rules is as described below.
+The Large-Scale Purchase Rules require that before carrying out a Large-Scale Purchase, a Large-Scale Purchaser provide necessary and sufficient information to our Board of Directors, that a period is set aside for our Board of Directors to assess and evaluate the Large-Scale Purchase based on the information above, and that a Large-Scale Purchaser cannot commence a Large-Scale Purchase until the end of the above period (until the end of a General Meeting of Shareholders to confirm shareholder opinion (defined in 3.
+(1) 2) below; the same shall apply hereinafter) if the General Meeting of Shareholders to confirm shareholder opinion is held).
+The outline of the Large-Scale Purchase Rules is described below.
+A flow chart summarizing the outline of the Large-Scale Purchase Rules is listed in Attachment Number Two.

 (1)The Providing of Information

-Because the details of the Large-Scale Purchase Information may vary according to the scope and format of each Large-Scale Purchase, GMO’s Board of Directors will first require a Large-Scale Purchaser to submit to GMO a letter of intent to conduct a Large-Scale Purchase in compliance with the Large-Scale Purchase Rules.
+Because the details of the Large-Scale Purchase Information may vary according to the scope and format of each Large-Scale Purchase, our Board of Directors will first require a Large-Scale Purchaser to submit to the Company a letter of intent to conduct a Large-Scale Purchase in compliance with the Large-Scale Purchase Rules.
 The letter shall include the following:

 • 1) The name and address of the Large-Scale Purchaser